Anglo – Nile International Legal Services Ltd

 A practical route to property registration in Egypt usually follows these steps:

-2. Registry & Publicity Checks: determine what has been publicised and what must be regularised.
+2. Registry and publicity checks: determine what has been publicised and what must be regularised.

-3. Survey Alignment: match plans with municipality/court maps; order licensed surveys if needed.
+3. Survey alignment: match plans with municipality or court maps; order licensed surveys if needed.

-5. Bilingual Contract Conditions: stage payments against delivery of evidence; include representations/undertakings.
+5. Bilingual contract conditions: stage payments against delivery of evidence; include representations and undertakings.

-6. Recordal Execution: file through the cooperating lawyers in Egypt once the pack meets registry standards.
+6. Recordal execution: file through the lawyers the company cooperates with in Egypt once the pack meets registry standards.

 Is a private sale valid?
 It binds the parties, but publicity or recordal is needed for stronger effect against third parties.